Gross-out: History

 In the United States, following the abolition of the film industry's censorious Production Code and its replacement with the MPAA film rating system in the late 1960s, some filmmakers began to experiment with subversive film comedies, which explicitly dealt with taboo subjects such as sex and other bodily functions.
-Noteworthy examples include 1972's Pink Flamingos (in which the central character eats dog excrement) and other films by John Waters, and 1974's sketch comedy film The Groove Tube.
+Noteworthy examples include the 1972 midnight movie classic Pink Flamingos (in which the central character eats dog excrement) and other films by John Waters, and the 1974 sketch comedy film The Groove Tube.
 As these films emerged from the counterculture movement and gained a measure of audience success, they inspired more mainstream films to follow their example.
-However, long before the Production Code, early silent comedy film makers produced and attempted several 'gross-out' pictures to the disdain of early film reviewers.
-One such example is the lost Nell's Eugenic Wedding starring Fay Tincher and Tod Browning.

 The label "gross-out movie" was first applied by the mainstream media to 1978's National Lampoon's Animal House, a comedy about the fraternity experience at US colleges.
 Its humor included explicit use of bodily functions (like projectile vomiting).
 It was a great box office success despite its limited production costs and thus started an industry trend.
 Since then, gross-out films increased in number, and became almost the norm for American comedy films.
-Some films of this genre could be aimed at teen audiences (such as Superbad, Porky's, American Pie or Eurotrip), while others are targeted at somewhat more mature audiences (such as Borat, The Hangover or Wedding Crashers).
+Some films of this genre could be aimed at teen audiences (such as Porky's, Billy Madison, American Pie and Van Wilder), while others are targeted at adult audiences (such as Caddyshack, The Nutty Professor, There's Something About Mary and Movie 43).

 Theatre

 Gross-out theatre is practiced on stage, particularly in the Edinburgh Festival.
 However, it is also displayed in British theatres.

-The prime examples of the above are the stage version of the contemporary drama Trainspotting by bestselling playwright and author Irvine Welsh; the controversial New York musical Urinetown by Kotis and Hollmann; the outrageous anarchistic schlockomedy (shock horror comedy) musical about a Manchester jobcentre Restart by Komedy Kollective; and performances by another United Kingdom-based act, Forced Entertainment, who devised the iconic theatrical gorefest Bloody Mess.
+The prime examples of the above are the stage version of the contemporary drama Trainspotting by bestselling playwright and author Irvine Welsh; the controversial Tony Award-winning New York musical Urinetown by Kotis and Hollmann; the outrageous anarchistic schlockomedy (shock horror comedy) musical about a Manchester jobcentre Restart by Komedy Kollective; and performances by another United Kingdom-based act, Forced Entertainment, who devised the iconic theatrical gorefest Bloody Mess.

+Comedy

+Tom Green used gross-out humor in The Tom Green Show and his feature film directoral debut Freddy Got Fingered.
+Eric Andre, who was influenced by Green, engaged in similarly provocative gross-out comedy in The Eric Andre Show.

+Comedian and Saturday Night Live cast member Sarah Sherman has incorporated gross-out humor into much of her comedy.
+In addition to writing sketches such as Season 47's "Meatballs," she also performs surrealist body horror comedy under the stage name "Sarah Squirm."